Select an academic department below to see the courses offered:

 Change in Schedule

 Students should have a compelling reason to change their schedule.
-All Schedule Change Forms requiring different Fall or Year-Long courses must be received with all required signatures in the Scheduling Office by 8:30 am Tuesday, August 25, 2020.
-Requests affecting only Spring single-semester courses may be submitted through Friday, December 11, 2020.
-However, students are encouraged to submit all requests for both semesters by August 25, 2020, since, after this date, options for changing only Spring single-semester classes will be limited.
+All Schedule Change Forms for changes to preferences in electives (includes Fine Arts, Psych, Econ, Sr. English, Sr. Religion, Sr. Govt) must be received by August 1, 2021.
+All changes for non-electives must be received with all required signatures in the Scheduling Office by 8:30 am Tuesday, August 24, 2021.
+Requests affecting only Spring single-semester courses may be submitted through Thursday, December 16, 2021.
+However, students are encouraged to submit all requests for both semesters by the earlier deadline above, since, after this date, options for changing only Spring single-semester classes will be limited.
 After these dates, only students with an academically compelling reason may request a change in schedule.
 In many cases, this change would be initiated by the counselor or the teacher.
 Students are not allowed to "drop" classes after the deadline.